marios-zindilis/zindilis.com/about/index.md

 ### Appearance ###

-Currently, this website uses Twitter Bootstrap for its visual appearance, with the SpaceLab theme.
+Currently, this website uses Twitter Bootstrap for its visual appearance, with a few minor style changes.

+In its previous iteration, it used Bootstrap with the SpaceLab theme.

-Previously, while being far from a designer, however, I had stitched together the looks of this website from the dead bodies of other looks that I liked and dissected, and I ended up liking it.
+Previously, while being far from a designer, I had stitched together the looks of this website from the dead bodies of other looks that I liked and dissected, and I ended up liking it.
 The theme for that version started from Modernist, a WordPress theme by Rodrigo Galindez,